dixithsnaik/IdeaVault/README.md

 If you have any questions or suggestions, please feel free to reach out to us at [dixithsnaik@gmail.com](mailto:dixithsnaik@gmail.com).

-Thank you for using the Note App!
+Thank you for using the IdeaVault!